hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 In other words, we need lazy binding.
 So I adopted the surrogate method.
 Objects-in-the-future are represented by surrogates.
 After importing, the surrogates are replaced by real objects.

+## Magic string 'mU0jU'

+F360 doesn't allow name collision of F360 components.
+All F360 components should have identical name.
+To avoid name collision with user's components, I add magic string 'mU0jU' to most components' name.
+(The exception is 'P2PPCB Internal'.)

 ## How to build `app-packages`